PACER-PHII/PACER-client-win/README.md

 End of response message
 ```
 ### ELR Message
-ELR testing message is provided with the following filename,
+The ELR message that was used for testing is provided in the PACER-client-win repo package (see below for the file name).
 ```
 hl7v2msg_fhirpatient.txt
 ```
 This file contains a testing lab file in HL7v2.5.1 format with message type = ORU^R01.
 You can create your own HL7v2 message.
-However, it must be in v.2.5.1 and type should ORU^R01 (please see the below v2 message header for an example).
+However, it must be in v.2.5.1, and its type should be ORU^R01 (please see the v2 message header below).
 ```
 MSH|^~\&| GT^1234^CLIA|Reliable^1234^CLIA|ELR^2.16.840.1.113883.19.3.2.3^ISO|SPH^2.16.840.1.113883.19.3.2^ISO|20070701132554-0400||ORU^R01^ORU_R01|20070701132554000008|P^T|2.5.1|||NE|NE|USA||||USELR1.0^^2.16.840.1.113883.19.9.7^ISO
 ```